Salary data sourced from BLS Occupational Employment and Wage Statistics (May 2025). For informational purposes only.

 What does a pediatric neuropsychologist earn?

 Pediatric neuropsychologists in 2026 typically earn $130,000 to $175,000 as hospital staff, $145,000 to $210,000 in academic medical centers (with the higher end reflecting senior faculty with research grant funding), and $175,000 to $250,000+ in established private or group practice.
-The American Academy of Clinical Neuropsychology (AACN) 2023 salary survey reported a median pediatric neuropsychologist salary of $152,000 across all settings.
+These ranges are aggregated from children's hospital job postings, IRS Form 990 academic-medical-center compensation disclosures, and APPCN pediatric-track fellowship data; a typical hospital-staff pediatric neuropsychologist sits around $150,000.
+The most recent formal neuropsychology income benchmark is the AACN, NAN and SCN 2020 practice and salary survey in The Clinical Neuropsychologist, which found neuropsychologist incomes rising overall but does not publish a pediatric-specific median.
 The specialty commands a premium over adult clinical neuropsychology because of the smaller trained pool, the longer report turnaround time per case, and the heavy demand from special-education legal cases and pediatric hospital systems.

 How is pediatric neuropsych different from adult neuropsych in pay?